 We look forward to meeting you and providing you with affordable dental services in Regina.

 Check out this informative video to find out.

 If you are interested in learning more about Invisalign, traditional orthodontics or clear aligner orthodontics, please contact simpli dental in Regina or Saskatoon and we would be happy to arrange a consultation with one of our dentists!

+What is immediate loading of dental implants?
 As you may have read in our previous blog post, dental implants are made up of several components including the dental implant, the abutment and the implant-supported crown.
 The dentist can decide to wait to place the dental crown on top of the implant or do so immediately when the dental implant is surgically placed into the jaw bone.

 Immediate loading of dental implants is when the dental restoration (crown, denture or bridge) is affixed to the dental implant at the time of surgery.
 This has become a treatment option popular with patients due to faster results and better esthetics.